Francisco Salazar (guerrilla)

-Vicente T. Cubero (September 28, 1911 – October 22, 1942) also known as Captain Francisco Salazar was a Filipino guerilla commander and a secret agent of the USAFFE.
+Vicente T. Cubero (September 28, 1911 – October 22, 1942), also known as Captain Francisco Salazar, was a Filipino guerrilla commander and a secret USAFFE agent.
 He is considered the national hero of Bohol.
 He died after he was shot by Japanese forces in Ubujan, Tagbilaran.
 A memorial was established in Tagbilaran to honor his bravery.

 Early life

-Cubero was born on September 28, 1911, at Barrio Carmen, Lanuza, Surigao, his parents were full-bloodied Boholanos, originally from Bohol.
-His father Isidro Cubero hailed from Loon while his mother, Antonia Tejol, is from Corella.
-In Cubero's boyhood, they lived in 2 cities before they would migrate and settle in Surigao.
+Cubero was born on September 28, 1911, in Barrio Carmen, Lanuza, Surigao.
+His parents were full-bloodied Boholanos, originally from Bohol.
+His father, Isidro Cubero, hailed from Loon while his mother, Antonia Tejol, is from Corella.
+In Cubero's boyhood, they lived in 2 cities before they migrated and settled in Surigao.